zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 4: Retrieve SQL Server 2008 VM IP address

-In this task, you will use the Azure Cloud shell to retrieve the IP address of the SqlServer2008 VM, which is needed to connect to your SqlServer2008 VM from DMS.
+In this task, you use the Azure Cloud shell to retrieve the IP address of the SqlServer2008 VM, which is needed to connect to your SqlServer2008 VM from DMS.

 1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the top menu.